Cyprus

-Keftedes are delicious Greek meatballs which are served as a main course with salad, chips and rice or for parties and the traditional meze.
+Keftedes are served as a main course in Cyprus and Greece with salad, chips and rice or for parties and with the traditional meze.

 For the meat you can use lamb or pork or a mixture of both.
 Vegetarians can substitute the meat for a large bag of Quorn.